Mysterious Reviews: HomeMysterious Reviews: AboutMysterious Reviews: LinksMysterious Reviews: BrowseMysterious Reviews: Search

 Christmas Is Murder is an engaging whodunit populated with an interesting and imaginative mix of characters and a very appealing and charming sleuth in Rex Graves.
 The story effortlessly combines elements of a classic country house mystery with an Agatha Christie-style denouement to great effect.
 With some of the guests concealing secret objectives for being present, this quick-reading mystery will keep readers guessing until the end.

-Special thanks to guest reviewer Betty of The Betz Review for contributing her review of Christmas Is Murder and to Midnight Ink for providing a copy of the book for this review.
+Special thanks to guest reviewer Betty of The Betz Review for contributing her review of Christmas Is Murder.

 Review Copyright © 2008 — Hidden Staircase Mystery Books — All Rights Reserved